InCLow-LM/InCLow-LM.github.io/content/authors/Francesca Padovani/_index.md

   # - Visitors
 ---

-Francesca is a PhD student at the InCLow group in CLCG, the University of Groningen (NL).
-Her research is supervised by Arianna Bisazza.
+Francesca is a first year PhD at InCLow, working at the intersection between Language Acquision and Language Modeling.
+She is interested in understanding how infants learn and process language and how the child-directed language signal can be leveraged to train cognitively more plausible models.

-For more details, check her [homepage](https://www.rug.nl/staff/f.padovani/).
+For more details, check his/her [homepage](https://fpadovani.github.io/).